AIR PRODUCTS SOUTH AFRICA PROPRIETARY LIMITED (AIR PRODUCTS)

-KTH is a leading black-owned investment company with a strong and diversified asset portfolio covering the resources, industrial, services, media, financial services and healthcare sectors.
+KTH is a leading black-owned investment company with a strong and diversified asset portfolio covering the resources, industrial, media, financial services, healthcare, property and information technology sectors.

 TOTAL SOUTH AFRICA PROPRIETARY LIMITED (TOTAL)

-Total has a December year-end, but its results for the 12 months to 30 June 2018 have been included in Remgro’s results for the year under review.
-Total’s contribution to Remgro’s headline earnings for the year under review amounted to R501 million (2017: R224 million).
+Total has a December year-end, but its results for the 12 months to 30 June 2017 have been included in Remgro’s results for the year under review.
+Total’s contribution to Remgro’s headline earnings for the year under review amounted to R224 million (2016: R291 million).

 The company has continued with its investments regarding health, safety, environment and quality (HSEQ) constraints to comply with increased stringent legislation and developing group requirements.
-The key focus areas are environmental compliance as well as health and safety compliance by our staff, transporters and construction contractors’ compliance.
+The key focus areas are environmental compliance, transport and construction contractors’ compliance.
 An aggressive realignment of HSEQ structures has taken place with HSEQ resources now being deployed at all levels in Total’s Operational Departments to ensure better delivery and control of these initiatives.

-Natref experienced lower refining margins compared to previous period due to the impact of a major planned shutdown during October and November 2017, other unplanned shutdowns and a less favourable economic environment.
+Natref experienced lower refining margins compared to the previous period due to a less favourable economic environment and lower refinery availability due to both planned and unplanned shutdowns.

 PGSI LIMITED (PGSI)

-PGSI has a December year-end, but its results for the 12 months ended 30 June 2018 have been included in Remgro’s results for the year under review.
-PGSI’s contribution to Remgro’s headline earnings for the year under review amounted to R4 million (2017: R25 million).
+PGSI has a December year-end, but its results for the 12 months ended 30 June 2017 have been included in Remgro’s results for the year under review.
+PGSI’s contribution to Remgro’s headline earnings for the year under review amounted to R25 million (2016: R36 million).

 While the economic climate remains challenging, the group has made good progress in the areas of cost reduction, manufacturing quality and performance efficiencies.
-This has established a better strategic base for future growth.
-The initiatives to focus on market requirements and improve the service offering to its customers are progressing well.
+The initiatives to focus on market requirement and improve the service offering to its customers are progressing well.

 WISPECO HOLDINGS PROPRIETARY LIMITED (WISPECO)

-The company’s Crealco range of architectural products is the benchmark in Southern Africa for the use of aluminium in buildings.
+The company’s Crealco range of architectural products sets the trend in Southern Africa for the use of aluminium in buildings.
 The product range is continuously being expanded and improved to meet changing market needs.
 The Crealco brand carries the reputation for being the preferred choice of specification by architects and building designers.
-The Crealco range is supported by various software solutions allowing creative yet cost-effective designs as well as compliance assurance to national standards while at the same time allowing designers more freedom to express creativity.
+The modern Crealco range is supported by various software solutions allowing fit-for-purpose and cost-effective design as well as compliance assurance to national standards while at the same time allowing designers more freedom to express creativity.

-Internally and externally focused training and skills development initiatives lie at the heart of Wispeco’s sustainability and social responsibility.
-Externally focused initiatives include the upskilling of disabled and previously disadvantaged youths with the aim of finding employment in the aluminium industry.
-Internal training targets productivity improvement and includes various learnerships to support company growth.
+Wispeco continues its externally focused training initiatives to upskill disabled and previously disadvantaged youths with the aim of finding employment in the aluminium industry.
+Internal training programmes target productivity improvement and development of skills to support future growth.